Click on images to enlarge them. Doubleclick to return them.

 In 1965 I met a family on vacation in Mexico City who turned out to be with Union Carbide Corporation in New York and was offered a job in the USA after completing my Mexico contract.

 In 1969 I briefly went to Triangle Industries who were reorganizing Victor Products in Hagerstown MD for the manufacture of IBM computer cabinetry.
-During this previous period, I had been developing plans to start my own business for manufacturing Badge making equipment.
-I was designing products that would later be patented and finally made the break to go out on my own.
+During this period, I had been developing plans to start my own manufacturing business for badge making equipment.
+I was designing a product called Badge-A-Minit that I patented and decided to go ahead.

 We developed various badge making machines along with the 4 in 1 Identification Camera which would make up to 4 different instant images for ID needs.
-Unfortunately after about $15,000 in patenting costs, this Camera did not make the grade as a successful venture.
+Unfortunately, after too much patenting costs, this Camera did not make the grade as a successful venture.

 I had been designing Badge-A-Minit